GoonerM466/iptvboss-support-agent/docs/faq/29_custom_channels_disappeared_after_sync.md

 1. Restore database backup from before the sync
 2. All your channel mapping should return
+3. Convert source to XC

 ### Prevention

 - Use **XC sources** instead of M3U when possible (less susceptible to changes)
 - Check logs for "...
 Was removed" messages after syncs
 - Consider preventing source sync temporarily if your provider is unstable
+- Increase the "auto remove" setting for the source: **Sources → Sources Manager → (Highlight Source) → Settings → set auto remove to a higher number.**

+*If channels are totally gone and not available to import then your provider removed them from their line up*.

 **If you must remap everything**: Provider changed their channel structure fundamentally.
 Keep frequent backups before syncing.